lhguerra/drupal-static-to-dynamic-example/README.md

 and password you've chosen during the installation.
 1. Now install the `sample_theme` and set it as default in the `/admin/appearance` page.

+## Stop
+After doing whatever you want with the project, you can stop it's services by simply running `make stop`.